The Best Water Heaters of 2023

 Efficiency Rating

-All water heaters have efficiency ratings, which indicate how much of the energy used by the unit actually heats water.
-A hot water heater with an efficiency rating of .70 means that 70 percent of the energy consumed by the water heater goes toward heating water.
+All water heaters are rated with a Uniform Energy Factor, which indicates how much of the energy used by the unit actually heats water.
+(UEF replaced efficiency ratings, or EF, in 2017.)
+A hot water heater with a UEF of 0.70 means that 70 percent of the energy consumed by the water heater goes toward heating water.

 This rating isn’t a great indication of how much you can expect to spend on the unit, given the difference in gas and electricity rates.
 For example, a gas unit will have a much lower efficiency rating than an electric water heater, but because gas is significantly cheaper, running a gas tank heater will cost considerably less than running an electric water heater.